KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open

 ## Closed
 - Ask for comments on theory. -> will comment / excited to read.
+Received comments @ 23 May.
 - Discuss changes i.e., removal of TabTransformer / change of pre-training routine. -> Changes are ok.
 - Discuss questions from email. -> unsure about previous trade price.
 Didn't do data pre-processing so can't tell about order.
 - Discuss latest, improved results for CBOE / semi-supervised models. -> Should do model transfer on CBOE data.
 We discussed leakage.
 Think about what my conclusion should be.